Skip to main content

 When they ask "what's your expected salary?"

 This question comes up in almost every Indian hiring process, often in the first call with HR.
 And it's a trap.
-Whoever says a number first usually loses negotiating leverage.
+Whoever says a number first usually loses negotiating use.
 But refusing to answer can come across as evasive.

 What works: give a range based on your research, anchored slightly above what you actually want.
 "Based on my research and conversations with people in similar roles, I'm looking at 12-14 lakh CTC.
 But I'm flexible depending on the overall package — the role itself is what really interests me."
 This does several things.
 It shows you've done homework.
 It gives a range (which feels less aggressive than a single number).
 And the "flexible" part leaves room for conversation without committing to a floor.